creately/modules-js/packages/font-family-lang-support/readme.md

 # @creately/font-family-lang-support

-> This package will be useful to check whether the given language is supported by the given font family.
-Returns true if it is supported.
+This package will be useful to check whether language support for font.Supports 406 languages as defined in the [franc](https://github.com/wooorm/franc) package.

 ## Install